Central Railroad of New Jersey: History

+19th century

-The earliest railroad ancestor of the CNJ was the Elizabethtown & Somerville Railroad, incorporated in 1831 and opened from Elizabethport to Elizabeth, New Jersey in 1836.
+The earliest railroad ancestor of the CNJ was the Elizabethtown & Somerville Railroad, incorporated in 1831 and opened from Elizabethport to Elizabeth, New Jersey, in 1836.
 Horses gave way to steam in 1839, and the railroad was extended west, reaching Somerville at the beginning of 1842.
-The Somerville & Easton Railroad was incorporated in 1847 and began building westward.
-In 1849 it purchased the Elizabethtown & Somerville and adopted a new name: Central Railroad Company of New Jersey.
+The Somerville and Easton Railroad was incorporated in 1847 and began building westward.

+In 1849, it purchased the Elizabethtown & Somerville and adopted a new name: Central Railroad Company of New Jersey.
 The line reached Phillipsburg, on the east bank of the Delaware River, in 1852.
 It was extended east across Newark Bay to Jersey City in 1864, and it gradually acquired branches to Flemington, Newark, Perth Amboy, Chester, and Wharton.

 The New Jersey Southern (NJS) began construction in 1860 at Port Monmouth.
-The railroad worked its way southwest across lower New Jersey and reached Bayside, on the Delaware River west of Bridgeton, New Jersey in 1871.
+The railroad worked its way southwest across lower New Jersey and reached Bayside, New Jersey, on the Delaware River west of Bridgeton, New Jersey in 1871.
 The NJS came under control of the CNJ in 1879.
 CNJ's influence briefly extended across the Delaware River in the form of the Baltimore & Delaware Bay Railroad, from Bombay Hook, Delaware, east of Townsend, to Chestertown, Maryland.
 That line became part of the Pennsylvania Railroad (PRR) family in 1901.

-CNJ's lines in Pennsylvania were built by the Lehigh Coal & Navigation Company as the Lehigh & Susquehanna Railroad (L&S).
-The main line was completed between Phillipsburg, New Jersey and Wilkes-Barre in 1866.
-A notable feature of the line was the Ashley Planes, a steep stretch of line (maximum grade was 14.65%) operated by cables driven by stationary engines, which remained in service until after World War II (WWII).
+CNJ's lines in Pennsylvania were built by the Lehigh Coal & Navigation Company as the Lehigh and Susquehanna Railroad (L&S).
+The main line was completed between Phillipsburg, New Jersey, and Wilkes-Barre in 1866.
+A notable feature of the line was the Ashley Planes, a steep stretch of line (maximum grade was 14.65%) operated by cables driven by stationary engines, which would remain in service until after World War II.
 CNJ leased the L&S in 1871.
 The line was extended to Scranton in 1888 by a subsidiary of the L&S, the Wilkes-Barre & Scranton; L&S leased the line upon completion and assigned the lease to the CNJ.
 The bulk of the traffic on the Pennsylvania lines was anthracite coal, much of it produced by subsidiaries of the railroad, until the Commodities Clause of the Interstate Commerce Act of 1920 forbade railroads to haul freight in which they had an interest.

+From 1883 to 1887, the CNJ was leased to and operated by the Philadelphia & Reading Railroad, with which it formed a New York-Philadelphia route.
+CNJ resumed its own management after reorganization in 1887.

+The primary rolling stock repair shops were located in Elizabethport, New Jersey, along Trumbull Avenue.
+In 1901, the original shops were razed.
+New, concrete shops took their place, capable of servicing 430 locomotives and 20,000 freight cars annually.
+With the primary freight and passenger yards at Jersey City, New Jersey, opposite Manhattan, a terminal and shop site was also needed in the Communipaw neighborhood.
+This facility was modernized in 1914 and included two roundhouses and light repair shops.